jejo205713/antiphishX/README.md

-# 🔐 GPhishEye – Smart URL Classification & Threat Detection
+# 🔐 AntiPhishX – Smart URL Classification & Threat Detection

-GPhishEye is a machine learning-powered tool designed to **detect malicious URLs** based on SSL certificate presence, DNS resolution, and other smart heuristics.
+AntiPhishX is a machine learning-powered tool designed to **detect malicious URLs** based on SSL certificate presence, DNS resolution, and other smart heuristics.
 Built for researchers, developers, and security enthusiasts.

 ---